gamedaoco/documentation/gamedao-protocol/technical-overview/storage.md

 title: Storage
 ---

-The following sections contain Storage methods are part of the default Zero runtime.
+The following sections contain Storage methods are part of the default runtime.
 On the api, these are exposed via `api.query.<module>.<method>`.

 - **[control](#control)**